git-cola/git-cola/share/doc/git-cola/git-cola.rst

     mkdir -p ~/.config/git-cola &&
     echo en >~/.config/git-cola/language

-Alternatively you may also use LANGAUGE environmental variable to temporarily change `git cola`'s language just like any other gettext-based program.
+Alternatively you may also use LANGUAGE environmental variable to temporarily change `git cola`'s language just like any other gettext-based program.
 For example to temporarily change `git cola`'s language to English::